 Woody also worked for over a decade at the nonprofit organization Ecotrust in its Native programs.
 She also “developed the ECOS Indigenous leadership award, and worked 12 years as a studio manager and production manager for my auntie Lillian Pitt.”
 For readers who aren’t familiar with artist Lillian Pitt, she is considered one of the foremost Indigenous creators in the Pacific Northwest, and has been recognized extensively for decades of work with local communities and groups like the Confluence Project.

 When Woody began working at the museum she became aware of the lack of representation for Indigenous people in museums more broadly.
-As she explains, during that time “the Regional Arts and Culture Council conducted a report on Pacific Northwest Columbia Plateau people.
+As she explains, during that time “the Eastern Oregon Regional Arts Council conducted a report on Pacific Northwest Columbia Plateau people.
 And that was one of the things we identified as a problem or an obstacle was lack of presence and a lack of people in real positions of power that we needed to have like professors and presidents of schools, colleges, and universities.
 We needed to have more Native Americans actually on staff, such as the Portland Art Museum, which has a phenomenal collection, but also things that are there that belong to other people and they needed to be handled with respect.”

 More recently, non-Native museums and institutions have started to engage in conversations around repatriation and diversifying their staff with knowledgeable Indigenous people who can help guide their approach to community collaborations.
 As part of this initiative, the Museum at Warm Springs has developed a special relationship with the High Desert Museum, in Bend, Oregon.
 This institutional collaboration is discussed in my article on the High Desert Museum.